Getting Around on Campus

 1. During registration events in White Plaza during New Student Orientation;

-2. At the Parking and Transportation Services (P&TS) office, located at
+2. Online at Parking and Transportation Services (P&TS) website.

 - Buy a bicycle lock such as a Kryptonite U-lock and a six-foot cable or chain.
 Bicycle theft is the most common campus crime, and most bikes that are stolen are locked with easy-to-cut cables.
 If you lose your bike lock key, call the Campus Bike Shop at (650) 723-9300 to have the lock cut (for a fee).